 An entrepreneur may choose to start from scratch, or they may choose to modify an existing business model.
 Modifying an existing business model can allow entrepreneurs to take risks and try out different ideas, or see what works.
 Many innovators, however, are hesitant to change business models when they have spent years developing a product or service.
 This hesitancy can stem from two reasons.
 One reason is that it takes time to change products or services: if the product or service does not work as well as the originally planned, then it is necessary to launch another product or service in order to realize profit.

 The second reason is that it is expensive to modify business models when you have a number of different types of products or services in your business model.
 Some examples of this include financial service companies, travel agencies, and hotels.
 Modification of business models can result in additional costs.
 Entrepreneurs must decide how much risk they are willing to take, and what types of changes they can make without incurring additional costs.
-The risk/cost analysis should include both the advantages and disadvantages of the different types of changes being made.
+Luckily, technologies like forecasting software can streamline the decision-making process, automatically updating projections when conditions change.
+This risk/cost analysis should include both the advantages and disadvantages of the different types of changes being made.

 In addition to business models, entrepreneurs should also consider the different types of services that they offer.
-For example, some businesses sell subscriptions to their content.
+For example, some businesses sell subscriptions to their content and have it managed through platform software such as https://fastspring.com/subscription-management/ to keep an eye on what is happening.
 Other businesses provide consulting services.
 The services provided are an important consideration when creating a business model for your website.
-Some examples of subscription models include magazine subscriptions, blog subscriptions, and newsletter subscription.
+Some examples of subscription models include magazine subscriptions, blog subscriptions, and newsletter subscriptions.

 As mentioned earlier, changing business models is difficult and time-consuming.
 For this reason, many companies do not change their business models for at least 15 years.
 Entrepreneurs may wish to re-examine their business models periodically to determine whether they are providing consumers with the products or services that they desire, at the price that they desire, or if they are using practices that are not consistent with fair-treatment of customers.
 A good rule of thumb for businesses operating on a global scale is to make better use of the Internet, rather than offline methods.
 Moreover, entrepreneurs need to be aware that competition online is fierce.
 By being proactive and thoughtful, entrepreneurs can attract more consumers to their websites and increase their gross profit.